gmc-code/PC-microbit-micropython/docs/lessons/Infinite_loop.rst

 ----------------------------------------

 | ``while True:`` loops run forever.
+| Instead of using a condition that returns True or False, ``True`` is used to make the while loop run forever.

 | The statements within the loop are indented with the tab key which is equivalent to 4 spaces.

 | The ``while True`` loop below scrolls the text ``I never stop`` across the LED display over and over again.

 .. code-block:: python